-13. Countries may consider to move directly from paper certificates to paperless government-to-government electronic data exchange.
-Where the exporting country has capacity to produce electronic certificates, but not to exchange data electronically, the involved exporting competent authority may propose for consideration by an importing country to use paper certificates or digital images of certificates with electronic signatures to produce electronic certificates as an incremental step towards paperless electronic data exchange.
+13. Countries may consider to move directly from paper official certificates to paperless government-togovernment electronic data exchange.
+Where the exporting country has capacity to produce electronic official certificates the involved exporting competent authority may propose for consideration by an importing country to use paper certificates or digital images of certificates with electronic signatures to produce electronic official certificates as an incremental step towards paperless electronic data exchange.
 In either case, the exporting competent authority may provide the importing country or other interested parties as needed, with the following options to retrieve certificate information:

-- 1. the use of secured technology as a means to provide authorities with authorized access to information about certified shipments (viewer). - 2. to provide a service, for example a dedicated website, to enable authorities involved in border clearance or transit to verify certificate information which is issued through its electronic certification system (verification tool).
+- 1. the use of secured technology as a means to provide authorities with lawful accessibility to information about certified shipments (viewer). - 2. to provide a service, for example a dedicated website, to enable authorities involved in border clearance or transit to verify certificate information which is issued through its electronic certification system (verification tool).

-14. The importing competent authority, where agreed, may authorise the exporting competent authority to use the secured database of the importing country in which the certifying official of the exporting country can insert the certificate information.
+14. The importing competent authority may authorise the exporting competent authority to use the secured database of the importing country in which the certifying official of the exporting country can insert the certificate information.